genesiscommunitysuccess/docs/docs/06_operations/03_commands/01_server-commands.md

 DictionaryBuilder --jdbcUrl jdbc:postgresql://localhost:5432/?user=postgres&password=docker --product my-app --export
 ```

-Generates Genesis Create compatible JSON from a SqlServer database:
+The example below generates JSON for use with Genesis Create from an SqlServer database:
 ```shell
 DictionaryBuilder --jdbcUrl jdbc:sqlserver://localhost:1433;trustServerCertificate=true;username=SA;password=VerySecure123 --product my-app --createFormat
 ```

-Generates a Genesis tables dictionary from a PostgreSQL database called `myDatabase`
+The example below generates a Genesis tables dictionary from a PostgreSQL database called `myDatabase`
 ```shell
 DictionaryBuilder --jdbcUrl jdbc:postgresql://localhost:5432/myDatabase?user=postgres&password=docker --product my-app --export --tables user_trades
 ```

 ### How the script behaves

-The script connects via the given JDBC Url and retrieves the information it requires to build a Genesis tables dictionary.
+The script connects to the specified JDBC Url and retrieves the information it requires to build a Genesis tables dictionary.

 There are a few considerations you should be aware of: